pricky/smartcashj/README.md

 ### Welcome to smartcashj

-The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
+The smartcashj library is a Java implementation of the SmartCash protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of SmartCash Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies